solidify/Course_Git/GitAgenda.md

 You will learn how to create a Git repository, and how to connect it to a remote.
 You will learn how to do all operations to both add to it, edit information and retrieve information.

+During this section you will be introduced to the different local git issues, like staging, indexes

 You might have noticed that this information is actually hosted in a git repository.
 With the knowledge from this section, you can do the same!
 And the objective of this section is to actually do that, and place your notes from the course in your own similar git repository!

-Option 1: If the partipants have never used git before, we will spend some extra time to work through this more slowly.
+Option 1: If the participants have never used git before, we will spend some extra time (up to 1 hour) to work through this more slowly.

 Option 2: If the participants comes from TFS VC we will work through some of the differences in the operations between these two systems.
+Expected time 30 mins

 This section is relatively easy, and we don't spend too much time here.
-Expected time is from 30 min to 1 hour.
+Expected time is 1 hour.

-### Section 2:  Level 2 - Branching and merging
+### Section 2:  Level 2 - Branching and merging, and creating a readable history using tags

 This section is meant to raise your level to where you can safely work with other people on the same repository.
 To do that you need to understand and handle branching.
 Branching in git is very different from other systems, and is essential to have a good git experience.
 We focus on understanding what branches are, and how they actually work, and also why they are so extremely low-cost in git.

 We also cover the theory of branching, and what kind of branching policies you should promote in your work, with your team and in your company.

-You will learn how to branch, and the differences between local and remote branches.
+You will learn how to branch, and the differences and similarities between local and remote branches.
 This will be connected with what you learned in Section 1, about how branches works with repository syncronization with the remote.

 Merging is a fundamental piece of branching, and as git have different types of mergings we will work through these both in theory and in practice.
 We will show how you can use conventions to make your branches more easily to handle, and how tools are actually supporting some of these conventions.

 You will also learn how branches can easily be visualized in the recommended tools, and how you should visualize it yourself!
 It is different!

+Tags in git are a sibling of branches, and you will learn how they work and for what purpose.
+You will understand how it can help you to create a more readable history.
+You will also learn how to convert between these.

 The exercises you do will be best experienced using the teams we have divided the participants into.
 You will need to collaborate with your team friends, and together ensure you can work effectively using branches.

+Expected time: 2 hours

-Option 1: Connecting git branches up to work items/issues
+Option 1: Connecting git branches up to work items/issues (30 mins to 1 hour)

-Option 2: Deep dive into trunk based developement
+Option 2: Deep dive into trunk based developement (30 mins to 1 hour)

 Option 3: Help!
 I am drowning in branches!
 How to maintain?
+(30 minutes)

-### Section 3: Using Pull Requests
+### Section 3: Protecting master and using Pull Requests

 Pull Requests are about how to protect your master branch.
 In order to ensure you have a working and "green" master, you need to use Pull Requests.
 We will work through how you work with pull requests, and (DevOps) how you set up Pull Request policies, which is what actually creates that ensurance.
 To set up the policies we will do that using one of the two preferred systems (GitHub and/or Azure DevOps)(companies in-house training can choose).